microsoft/vscode-wiki/Roadmap.md

    - Inset editing
    - Inline errors
    - :runner: Richer minimap
-   - Inline values (on by default, see debugging)
+   - :runner: Inline values (on by default, see debugging)
 - Smarter indent support (e.g. for Python)
 - Prevent tooltips from getting into your way when editing
 - Support word-wrap in the diff editor